-Yoram Bauman has a PhD in economics and makes a living doing stand-up comedy about economics and co-authoring cartoon books about topics ranging from economics to climate change to calculus.
-He was the founder and co-chair of the first-ever carbon tax ballot measure campaign in the United States, the Carbon Washington / Initiative 732 campaign in Washington State in 2016.
-That initiative lost at the ballot, in part because of opposition from the left, but he is hoping that Utah will show the way forward on clean air and climate!
+Yoram Bauman has a PhD in economics and makes a living doing stand-up comedy about economics, co-authoring cartoon books about topics ranging from economics to calculus to climate change, and using a $50k ACXGrant to work on #Climate24x7, an effort to advance smart climate-related measures by 2024 in at least 7 states.
+(Contacts in AZ, GA, NE, NM, NY, SD, and elsewhere are welcome!)
+He was the founder and co-chair of the first-ever carbon tax ballot measure campaign in the United States, the I-732 campaign in Washington State in 2016.

 Joey is a PhD Candidate in the School of Biological Sciences at the University of Utah, with a focus on parental effects on offspring.
 He spends his days thinking about how this world will eventually belong to the next generation and has grown concerned about what it is they are set to inherit.
 He supports this initiative because he feels that we are obligated to do something.
 His hope is that you will be involved in deciding what it is that we do, because he believes that inaction is not a morally sound option.

 BREATHE easier for generations to come, DONATE now!